Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: INTRODUCTION

 \section{INTRODUCTION}

-There is enough evidence suggesting that planets are formed in the protoplanetary disks around stars.
-However, protoplanetary disks might not be the only site for planet formation.
-Recently, in Wada, Tsukamoto, and Kokubo (2019) (hereafter Paper I), we claimed a new class of ``planets" that orbit around super-massive black holes (SMBHs) in galactic centers.
+There is enough evidence suggesting that planets are formed in the {circumstellar} disks around stars.
+However, stars might not be the only site for planet formation.
+Recently, in Wada, Tsukamoto, and Kokubo (2019) (hereafter Paper I), we claimed a new class of {``planets"} \footnote{{Here, we merely call massive rocky/icy objects orbiting around a central gravity source as ``planets''. }} that orbit around super-massive black holes (SMBHs) in galactic centers.
 Paper I theoretically investigated the growth processes of planets, from sub-micron-sized icy dust monomers to Earth-sized bodies outside the snowline in a circumnuclear disk around a SMBH, typically located several parsecs from the SMBHs.
 As is the case in a protostellar disk, in the early phase of the dust evolution, low-velocity collisions between dust particles promote sticking; therefore, the internal density of the dust aggregates decreases with growth \citep{okuzumi2012, kataoka2013}.
 When the size of porous dust aggregates reaches 0.1--1 cm, the collisional and the gas-drag compression become effective, and as a result, the internal density stops decreasing.
 Once 10--100 m sized aggregates are formed, they decouple from gas turbulence, and as a result, the aggregate layer becomes gravitationally unstable \citep{michikoshi2016, michikoshi2017}, leading to the formation of ``planets" due to the fragmentation of the layer, with ten times the mass of the earth.
 The objects orbit the SMBHs with an orbital time of $10^5-10^6$ years.
-To distinguish them from standard planets, we hereafter call these hypothetical astronomical objects \textit{blanets} (i.e., black hole planets).
+To distinguish them from standard planets, we hereafter call these hypothetical astronomical objects \textit{blanets} \footnote{{This does not necessarily mean a simple abbreviation of ``black hole planet'', because this new class of objects does not resemble the planets in the solar system nor any known exoplanet systems, in a sense that a swarm of super-Earth mass objects are orbiting around the central gravity source.
+See also \S 4.2.}}.